Free life insurance quotes in minutes

 What is a joint life insurance policy?

-Joint life insurance is a life insurance policy that covers two people under one premium.
-It pays out a death benefit when one of the two individuals insured dies.
+Joint life insurance covers two people under one policy.
+It pays out a single death benefit when one or both of the two people insured die, depending on the type of joint policy.

-While buying an individual policy for each person is usually cheaper, joint life can be a coverage option for some married couples or domestic partners — for example, if one of them is not eligible for their own life insurance policy due to health or age reasons — and even for business partners who want to protect the business in case one of them passes away.
+While buying an individual life insurance policy for each person is usually cheaper, joint life can be a good fit for certain married couples or domestic partners — for example, if one person isn’t eligible for their own life insurance policy due to health or age reasons.
+Even business partners who want to protect their business in case one of them passes away can benefit from a joint life insurance policy.

-The two main types of joint life insurance are:
+Which are the two types of joint life insurance?

-In first-to-die life insurance, the policy pays out after the first of the two insureds dies.
-The first-to-die option is rare but may work for people with:
+In first-to-die life insurance, the policy pays out after either one of the two people protected by the policy dies.
+First-to-die policies are rare, but may be a good option for certain individuals.

-• Couples with large debts, like a mortgage
+• Couples with shared large debts, like a mortgage

 • Young families

-• A small business ran with a partner
+• A small business you run with a partner

-If your surviving spouse still wants life insurance, for example, they’ll need to apply for a new policy.
-They’ll likely pay more than they would have earlier, too, because we all become more expensive to insure as we age.
+If the surviving spouse still wants life insurance, they’ll need to apply for a new policy on their own.
+They’ll likely have to pay more than they would have earlier, too, because life insurance gets more expensive as you age.

-A second-to-die life insurance policy, typically called a survivorship policy, pays out the death benefit once both policyholders die.
+A second-to-die life insurance policy — also known as a survivorship policy — pays out the death benefit after both people named on the policy die.

-Second-to-die policies are best for couples who intend for the policy proceeds to go toward estate planning purposes, such as:
+Second-to-die policies are best for couples who intend to use the policy proceeds for estate planning purposes, such as:

 • Leaving a nest egg for their heirs

-Because there can be a long period between the first policyholder’s death and when the death benefit is paid, second-to-die life insurance works best as a windfall to a dependent.
-It doesn’t provide any income replacement for the surviving partner.
+Also, because there can be a long period between the first policyholder’s death and when the death benefit is paid, second-to-die policies aren’t meant to provide financial relief to the surviving partner during their lifetime.

 Pros